Get

 Do Australian Shepherds Do Well in Small Living Spaces?

 Because of the physical requirements of an Australian Shepherd, they tend to fare poorly in small living spaces.
 These dogs prefer having lots of room to run around.
-If you are the family that is away for a significant part of the day, keeping your dog locked in a kennel, this breed is likely not for you.
+If you are a family that is away for a significant part of the day, keeping your dog locked in a kennel, this breed is likely not for you.

 If an Australian Shepherd does not have enough space to burn steam, they might exhibit destructive behaviors that can be hard to correct.
 Ensuring your Australian Shepherd gets the appropriate stimulation is key for successful companionship.